-- Self defense: Easily the most commonly used defense in violent crimes cases, including domestic violence, self defense means that you reasonably believed you were in physical danger and used the minimum required physical force to prevent that danger.
+Easily the most commonly used criminal defense strategy in violent crimes cases, including domestic violence, self defense means that you reasonably believed you were in physical danger and used the minimum required physical force to prevent that danger.
 Self defense doesn’t actually have to be only on your own behalf, you can also be acting to protect others as well.
 Additionally, while the law states you used the minimum required physical force to prevent a danger, that can include homicide if killing the attacker was the only way to stop him or her from hurting you or someone else.

-- Lack of evidence: No matter what the crime, it is the responsibility of the prosecution to prove your guilt.
+No matter what the crime, it is the responsibility of the prosecution to prove your guilt.
 If they lack enough evidence to show you are guilty beyond a reasonable doubt, you should walk free.

-- Lack of knowledge: While you need not know that something is against the law to be guilty of a crime, you do need to know you were doing the illegal act.
+While you need not know that something is against the law to be guilty of a crime, you do need to know you were doing the illegal act.
 For example, if you were driving a car full of drugs, but did not know because the vehicle belonged to a friend of yours, you are not guilty of transporting drugs.
 You can read more about how your knowledge of a crime will affect your case here.

-- A reliable alibi: If you can prove you were somewhere else when a crime was committed, it will be pretty difficult for the prosecutor to still prove you committed the crime.
+If you can prove you were somewhere else when a crime was committed, it will be pretty difficult for the prosecutor to still prove you committed the crime.

 It’s worth noting that while the insanity defense is perhaps the best known defense strategy to those outside the legal profession, it is actually one of the least commonly used and one of the least successful defenses available.
-This article goes into more detail as to why Vista criminal lawyers will almost never turn to the insanity defense.
+This article goes into more detail as to why most lawyers will almost never turn to the insanity defense.

 Creative Commons Image by Matt Brown